-Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
+Positive mental health is the concern of the whole community and we recognise that our school plays a key part in this.
 Our school aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
-The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter-balance and promote further growth of resilience.
+The more risk factors present in someone's life, the more protective factors or supportive interventions are required to counter-balance these to promote resilience and keep children safe.